Plant a Tiny Cottage Garden

 “Profusion best describes the cottage garden – a place where flowers of assorted sizes, shapes, and colors spill over walls and paths, where herbs, vegetables, and berry bushes crowd among roses and fruit trees.
 The bloom is perpetual, as new blossoms draw attention away from any fading flowers.
 Planting is haphazard and cultivation is minimal, since the fullness of the beds makes it difficult for all but the most determined weeds to find a foothold.
 Seedlings are pampered in the beginning to assure a healthy start, and then allowed to grow freely.
 Plants thrive on this benign neglect.” – Marina Schinz from Visions of Paradise: Themes and Variations on the Garden

 Haphazard?
 Minimal cultivation?
 Benign neglect!
 Ah-ha!
-See, there is a method to my madness; a style to the semi-controlled chaos in my yard.
-“You’ve got a lovely cottage garden,” sidewalk passers-by have said to me as I sit on my favorite perch on the front porch; sometimes they stop to look at the flowers in the garden along the sidewalk; other times Keith will offer them a “tour.”
+Schinz’s description of a cottage garden shows there’s a method to my madness; a style to the semi-controlled chaos in my yard.
+“You’ve got a lovely cottage garden,” sidewalk passers-by have said to me as I sit on my favorite perch on the front porch.
+Sometimes they stop to look at the flowers in the garden along the sidewalk; other times, Keith will offer them a “tour.”
 He’s so funny.
-“Let me give you a tour of the grounds,” he says.
-Or to me, “The grounds look nice today, Dear.”
-Giving the impression we actually have “grounds” to tour, instead of a ¾ acre lot in town.
+“Let me give you a tour of the grounds,” he says, giving the impression we have “grounds” to tour beyond our ¾-acre lot in town.

 Online Store Logo